 Arizona law requires the parties to wait sixty (60) days from the time the divorce paperwork is served before a divorce decree can be filed.

 A Petition for Temporary Orders can be filed, if necessary.

-STEP FOUR: SETTLEMENT NEGOTIATIONS
+STEP FOUR: SETTLEMENT CONFERENCES AND NEGOTIATION

 The parties can settle all or part of the issues at any time.
 The court will set a Resolution Management Conference, where the parties meet to try and settle the case, and then afterwards meet with the judge to report their success.
 Settlement is highly encouraged by the courts, since it saves everyone time, money, and stress.
 Settlements can be made pursuant to Rule 69 of the Arizona Rules of Family Law Procedure if they are in writing.
 These agreements can be binding.
 Ask an attorney if you need help before you sign.
 At Hawkins & Hawkins, we can give you guidance on settlement on an hourly basis, even if you are representing yourself (pro per).
 If you agree on everything, you can file a Consent Decree, which resolves the entire case and is a type of final Divorce Decree or Decree of Dissolution of Marriage.